roshanlam/hammer/README.md

 Paypal Link: https://paypal.me/roshanlamofficial

+# Communication
+We will use Slack To Communicate.
+If you are interested in joining then please email me: lamichhaner40@gmail.com

 Tools And Languages To Use
 I want this project to be simple as possible but yet fast as well which is why most of the core functionalities will be coded in python.
 There might be some C/C++ but not sure about that.